xapantu/slides-smt/counting/counting.md

 \end{grammar}
 \caption{Array Extension}
-\label{formula}
+\label{syntaxarray}
 \end{figure}

 ## Algorithm

-The algorithm to solve counting constraints with arrays is mostly the same as
-\ref{arith}, the main difference is that the constraints on the arrays must be saved and then be consistent.
+The algorithm to solve counting constraints with arrays is mostly the same as algorithm \ref{arith}, the main difference is that the constraints on the arrays must be saved and then be consistent.

 During my internship, I experimented several possible algorithms to manipulate those constraints.
-The algorithm I describe here migth seem a bit brutal as it extensively rely on the underlying SMT solver, but it worked better than the other attempt, probably because a modern SMT solver can be much more efficient than a less optimized specialized algorithm.
+The algorithm I describe here migth seem a bit brutal as it extensively rely on the underlying SMT solver, but it worked better than the other attempts, probably because a modern SMT solver can be much more efficient than a less optimized specialized algorithm.

 ### Arithmetic And Arrays Domains

 Definition[Array Constraint]:
-An array constraint is a first order, quantifier free, formula whose free variables are the formula variables and the variables $a_1[\cdot], …, a_k[\cdot]$.
+An array constraint is a first order, quantifier free, formula whose free variables are the free variables of the formula and the variables $a_1[\cdot], …, a_k[\cdot]$.

 Definition[Domain]:
 An domain is a finite set of symbolic intervals (definition